cfranck9/UHV_chamber_auto_design/README.md

 ## Prerequisite for code execution

 1. Add references for sldworks and swconst into your project.
-They were located in C:\Program Files\SolidWorks Corp\SolidWorks\api\redist\sldworks.dll and C:\Program Files\SolidWorks Corp\SolidWorks\api\redist\swconst.dll in my case.
+They were located in C:\Program Files\SolidWorks Corp\SolidWorks\api\redist\Solidworks.Interop.sldworks.dll and C:\Program Files\SolidWorks Corp\SolidWorks\api\redist\Solidworks.Interop.swconst.dll in my case.
 2. Update 'rootFolder' variable in line 72 to your root folder
 3. Check, and update as necessary, the locations and the file names of 'part.prtdot' (line 151) / assem.asmdot (line 226).
 They may vary depending on the Solidworks version.
 4. Download flange files to your local PC into 'Flanges' folder under the root folder.
 Or you can update line 256 to your folder.